OziomaEunice/OziomaEunice/README.md

 - 🌱 I’m currently studying a Computer Science degree and so far it's been an interesting experience.
 - 💻 In every project I build you will see _"Designed by Ozioma E. Onwubiko"_ to clarify that it is from me...obvs!

+#
-Some of my works are:
+Some of my projects are:
 - Fuel delivery service app: https://github.com/OziomaEunice/FuelDeliveryApp-
 - DCLM Scotland Website: https://github.com/OziomaEunice/DclmScotland
 - Parcel Tracking System: https://github.com/OziomaEunice/ParcelTrackingSystem